-The Newfoundland Battalion was not to be directly involved in any further concerted infantry action in the immediate area of Gueudecourt although, on October 18, it would supply two-hundred fifty men to act as stretcher-bearers in an attack undertaken by troops of two British regiments, the Hampshires and the Worcestershires, of the 88th Brigade.
+The Newfoundland Battalion was not to be directly involved in any further concerted infantry action in the immediate area of Gueudecourt although, on October 18, it would supply twohundred fifty men to act as stretcher-bearers in an attack undertaken by troops of two British regiments, the Hampshires and the Worcestershires, of the 88th Brigade.

-(Right below: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
-This photograph was likely taken during the First Battle of the Somme, that of 1916. - from Illustration)
+(Right: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
+This photograph was likely taken during First Somme. - from Illustration)

-On October 30, the Newfoundland unit eventually retired to rear positions from the Gueudecourt area.
-By that time it had been serving continuously in front-line and support positions for three weeks less a day.
+On October 30, the Newfoundland unit was eventually ordered retired to rear positions from the Gueudecourt area.
+It had been serving in front-line and support positions for three weeks less a day.